softmatterlab/BRAPH-2-Matlab/tutorials/developers/dev_analysis_group/readme.md

 This is the developer tutorial for implementing a new group analysis.
 In this tutorial, you will learn how to create a "*.gen.m" for a new group analysis, which can then be compiled by `braph2genesis`.
-Here, you will use as examples the group analysis `AnalyzeGroup_ST_BUD`, an group-based graph analysis (AnalyzeGroup) analyzing structure data (ST) using binary undirected multigraphs at fixed densities (BUD).
+Here, you will use as examples the group analysis `AnalyzeGroup_ST_BUD`, a group-based graph analysis (AnalyzeGroup) analyzing structural data (ST) using binary undirected multigraphs at fixed densities (BUD).

 ## Table of Contents